Developers guide

 ENABLE_ SSE42), if it doesn't then explicitly exclude clang-cl such as with CORRADE_ ENABLE_ LZCNT or CORRADE_ ENABLE_ AVX512F.
 Reflect that in the documentation — either saying that it expands to the target attribute also on clang-cl, or that it isn't defined there ever. - Verify and mention the special case with

-variant for the GCC multiple target attribute workaround – one empty for whenCORRADE_TARGET_FOO
+_CORRADE_ENABLE_FOOvariant for the GCC multiple target attribute workaround – one empty for whenCORRADE_TARGET_FOOis defined and one just the string with a comma after ("foo",)

 - With a corresponding